-How do the Governing body involve other bodies, including health and social services, local authority support services and voluntary organisations, to meet the needs of students with SEND and their families?
+How do the Governing body involve other agencies, including health and social services, local authority support services and voluntary organisations, to meet the needs of students with SEND and their families?

 Within CHA we have a range of qualified staff to support students.
-This includes Learning Support Assistants, teachers, student welfare officer, school attendance officer, HUB staff.
+This includes Learning Support Assistants, teachers, school attendance officer, HUB staff.
 We also work alongside a wide range of external agencies to ensure students are fully supported.
 These are listed above.
-If you feel that your child should be referred to one of these agencies, please contact either your child's Academic Year Leader, the relevant SENDCo for your child's year group or Student Services and they will advise you accordingly.
+If you feel that your child should be referred to one of these agencies, please contact either your child's Year Leader, the SENDCo or Student Services and they will advise you accordingly.

-What is the education provision's arrangements for students with SEND transferring between other education providers or preparing for adulthood and independent living?
+What is the education provision's arrangement for students with SEND transferring between other education providers or preparing for adulthood and independent living?
 We have close links with our main feeder schools in Chesham and the surrounding area and there are a number of activities throughout the year for Year 5 and 6 children to visit CHA.
-For Year 6 students who have an EHC plan coming to us for Year 7 a SENDCo will attend their person centred review at their primary school.
+For Year 6 students who have an EHC plan coming to us for Year 7, the SENDCo will attend their person-centred review at their primary school.
 Students who are also vulnerable to transition will be invited to spend an additional day at the academy prior to normal transfer day.

-All students and schools are visited before the Buckinghamshire transfer day by the Academic Year Leader and the Director of Learning Support and the teachers of Year 6 teacher are liaised with closely.
+All students and schools are visited before the Buckinghamshire transfer day by the Academic Year Leader and the SENDCo.
+Teachers of the upcoming Year 6 cohort are liaised with closely.

-For transfer to KS4 students have a programme of activities regarding GCSE options through PSHE which includes visits from our independent careers advisor and an options evening and where necessary one to one conversations with parents.
+For transfer to KS4, students have a programme of activities regarding GCSE options through PSHE which includes visits from our independent careers advisor and an options evening and where necessary one to one conversations with parents.
 Students who have an EHC plan will have further discussions about option choices in their person centred review/annual review.
+From

-From Year 9 onwards all students an EHC plan will have support from an independent careers adviser.
+Year 9 onwards all students with an EHC plan will have support from an independent careers adviser.

-Throughout their time at Chiltern Hills students are part of a careers programme which is designed to inspire them and raise aspirations with visits to Universities, Skills Shows and colleges.
-In Year 10 and 11 students offered a one to one session with our independent careers advisor.
-In Key Stage 5 students are guided through the different options for post 18 which includes university, apprenticeships and work.
+Throughout their time at Chiltern Hills, students are part of a careers programme which is designed to inspire them and raise aspirations with visits to Universities, Skills Shows and colleges.
+In Year 10 and 11, students are offered a one to one session with our independent careers advisor.
+In Key Stage 5, students are guided through the different options for post 18 which includes university, apprenticeships and work.
 This is undertaken with the support of Bucks New University and independent careers advisory service.